bimdata/documentation-old/doc_sphinx/tutorials/guided_tour.rst

     :end-before: endexcerpt

 .. note::
-    To learn `more about the cloud, see the concept page`_.
+    To learn :doc:`more about the cloud, see the concept page <../concepts/cloud>`.

 Filters